test-er-8-or/tic-tac-toe/README.md

 ## Yarn

 Once you have node.js installed, install [yarn](https://yarnpkg.com/en/docs/install).
 We'll be using yarn throughout the demo, so it will make it easier for you.
-However, if you're very familiar with **npm**, then you're welcome to use it instead.
+However, if you're stuck on **npm**, then you're welcome to use it instead.
 But why not give Yarn a try?
+Kittens like it!
+Can't be all bad.

 ## An IDE or code editor